William Ruto and his Presidential running mate were discovered by ‘Deep State’ while in college and assigned ‘special duties’

 From Harambee House, Gachagua was posted as DO in Kiambu, first in Kiambaa and later in Limuru division.
 His specific brief was to frustrate the political opposition.
 I remember one Sunday afternoon when he almost grabbed a teargas canister from a police officer who was hesitant to throw it at opposition MPs.
 “Bring that thing I fire it at them myself”, the cocky DO barked at the reluctant officer.

-It is at that juncture that Gachagua befriended then Kiambu Kanu supremo Kuria Kanyingi.
+It is at that juncture that Gachagua befriended then Kiambu Kanu supremo the late Kuria Kanyingi.
 The latter was one of the notorious ruling party honchos who had been given a blank check to terrorize the Opposition in their backyards.

 In that mission, Kanyingi could never have found a better accomplice than Gachagua.
 Indeed their chemistry was so good, Gachagua was more like Kanyingi’s private assistant running his personal errands, and not a government employee paid by tax payers.
 Eventually they would badly fall out over business deals gone sour.